rybafish/rybafish.github.io/sqlconsole.md

 To open an SQL Console you need to be already connected to the database, then: File &rarr; New SQL Console or `Alt+S`.

-By default SQL Console uses basic syntax highlighting, plus, being under heavy influence of Notepad++ there are some minor highlighting features like brakets highlighting and words highlighting.
+SQL Console uses basic syntax highlighting for SQL keywords comments and literals, plus, being under heavy influence of Notepad++ editor there are additional highlighting features like brakets highlighting and words highlighting.

-Most of the functionality is really straighforward and actully can be used without reading the documentation, but, anyways.
+To start using the console no any special training required but to get full power of it you might need to go quickly throught this document, let's jumt right into it!

 Very basics of SQL console are available in the toolbar: